twashing/sunra/README.md

 ## Introduction

-Sunra emacs is an attempt to make a light, fast-loading .emacs.d .
+Sunra emacs is an attempt to make a light, fast-loading ***.emacs.d*** .
 It leverages the functionality in John Wiegley's [use-package](https://github.com/jwiegley/use-package).

-Just git clone (or downlown) this repo, to your `~/.emacs.d` directory.
+Just git clone (or download) this repo, to your `~/.emacs.d` directory.
 With that, initial use will download all necessary packages.
 Afterwards, emacs loading should be fast (aiming for under 2 seconds).

 ## Requirements

 - emacs 24+
-- package.el
+- package.el (bundled with emacs 24)
-- clojure's cider package requires
-- `[cider/cider-nrepl "0.9.0-SNAPSHOT"]` in **.lein/profiles**
+- clojure's cider package requires `[cider/cider-nrepl "0.9.0-SNAPSHOT"]` in ***.lein/profiles***

 ## TODO